Compliance and Public Policy Committee

 - Review the corporation's statements of policy concerning conflicts of interest and general business ethics (including the codes of business conduct and/or ethics).

-- At least semiannually, meet jointly and coordinate with the Audit Committees, the PG&E Corporation SNO Committee, and the Pacific Gas and Electric Company SNO Committee to discuss the corporation’s compliance program and monitor that all significant compliance issues are addressed by the appropriate Board committees.
+- At least semiannually, meet jointly and coordinate with the Audit Committees, the PG&E Corporation SNO Committee, and the Pacific Gas and Electric Company SNO Committee to discuss the corporation's compliance program and monitor that all significant compliance issues are addressed by the appropriate Board committees, and any other topics agreed upon by those committees.

 - Coordinate with management to facilitate the regular receipt by the Boards of Directors of appropriate reports and materials regarding significant compliance issues.